JAI1001/CS-180-Project-4-5/README.md

 Sample outputs:

-Sample 1 where the username exists for a buyer Welcome/
+Sample 1 where the username exists for a buyer

+Welcome

-I have an existing account
+1. I have an existing account

-I would like to create an account
+2. I would like to create an account

 [1]

 Enter your username

 [username]

 welcome (username)

 What would you like to buy?

 [keyword]

 What is your price range?

 [some double]

 Do you have a store in mind?

 1. Yes

 2. No

 [1]
 Enter the store name

 [store name]

 Best matches for what you are looking for:
 -
 -